ozoid/md25_driver/README.md

 # md25_driver
-A ROS driver for the md25 motor controller - v0.9.0
+A ROS driver for the md25 motor controller with PID control - v0.9.2

 Parameters:
 * publish_motor_status_frequency = 1.0